Menu

 A few years ago, we camped in the national park camping area at Green Mountains but this has since been handed over to O’Reilly’s and has now become an eco-resort (with the accompanying price increase, much to my dismay).

-Previous camping experience at Green Mountains (the campground is still there, it’s just no longer managed by Qld Parks)
+Previous camping experience at Green Mountains (the campground is still there, it’s just no longer managed by QPWS)

-So, if you want to camp in Lamington National Park, decide which section you want to see.
+So if you want to camp in Lamington National Park, first decide which section you want to see.
 A long weekend is ideal for exploring either section.

-There are also powered sites now but remember that the road to Green Mountains is narrow and windy, and you can only tow very small camper trailers up there.
+There are also powered sites now (starting from $50) but remember that the road to Green Mountains is narrow and windy, and you can only tow very small camper trailers up there.

-If you prefer not to traipse 100 m to the toilet in the night, you can stay at the sky lodges or the new adults-only fancy tiny houses at Binna Burra.
+If you prefer not to traipse 100m to the toilet in the night, you can stay at the sky lodges or the new adults-only tiny houses at Binna Burra.
 Most of the heritage accommodation burnt down in the 2019/20 bushfires.

 CANUNGRA